tracim/tracim/backend/README.md

     cp development.ini.sample development.ini

+You should also create available dir for radicale, according to `caldav_storage_dir`
+parameter:

+     mkdir radicale_storage

 default configuration given is correct for local-test, if you need to run tracim over network, check [configuration file documentation](doc/setting.md)